frederic-perez/AmE-dictionary/data/dictionary.md

 __J-strokes__
 __jab<sup>1</sup>__ _n_ :seven: __1__ A quick, sharp blow, especially with the fist. _A jab in the stomach._ _Syn_ poke, prod __3__ _informal_ A hypodermic injection, especially of a vaccine: _Have you gotten your flu jab yet?_ _The flu jab could prove ineffective._ _People should aim to protect their health by getting a flu jab._
 __jab<sup>2</sup>__ _v_ :nine::m: (jabbed, jabbing) Poke roughly or quickly, especially with something sharp or pointed. _She jabbed him in his ribs._ _Syn_ poke, prod
-__jabber__ _v_ :four: (jabbered, jabbering) Talk in a noisy, excited, or declamatory manner. _Syn_ mouth off, rabbit on, rant, rave, spout _The instant I walked through the door, my sister began to jabber about her latest preteen crisis-something to do with wearing the wrong color of nail polish to school on a Wednesday._
+__jabber__ _v_ :five: (jabbered, jabbering) Talk in a noisy, excited, or declamatory manner. _Syn_ mouth off, rabbit on, rant, rave, spout _The instant I walked through the door, my sister began to jabber about her latest preteen crisis-something to do with wearing the wrong color of nail polish to school on a Wednesday._
 __jabberwocky__ _n_ Nonsensical language (according to Lewis Carroll).
 __jabroni__ _n_
 __jack cheeses__